About Us

 Each cat we've rescued has their own unique story.
 What they all have in common is they ended up outside through no fault of their own.

-If you're ready to welcome a playful, magical animal who can soothe you into nap times with purring sounds, visit the adoptables page.
+If you're ready to welcome a rescued cat into your life, visit the adoptables page.

 Our Impact and Yours